AmanWho101/alx-higher_level_programming/0x00-python-hello_world/README.md

-# Python Hello world and C interview prep
+This is the first project made with Python and consists of knowing some of its bases.